Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 - Deploy your models as a web service in the cloud, locally, or to IoT Edge devices.
 - Monitor your deployed model's performance, so you can drive improvements in the next version of the model.

+## AI, Experience - MLOps with Azure Machine Learning and Azure DevOps

 - [Data &amp; AI Tech Immersion Workshop – Product Review Guide and Lab Instructions](#data-amp-ai-tech-immersion-workshop-%e2%80%93-product-review-guide-and-lab-instructions)
   - [AI, Experience 6 - MLOps with Azure Machine Learning and Azure DevOps](#ai-experience-6---mlops-with-azure-machine-learning-and-azure-devops)